Get last minute Target Prime Day deals on TVs, Apple Watches and more

 When are Target Deal Days?

-Target Deal Days is an online-only sales event that runs for three days from Monday, July 11 through today, July 13.
-In comparison, Amazon Prime Day 2022 will run from yesterday, July 12 to today, July 13.
-Target Deal Days will feature massive deals across every category at Target, including food and beverage, electronics, beauty, home, apparel and toys.
-In the lead-up to the sales event Target will offer Deal of the Day promotions each day.
+Target Deal Days is an online-only sales event that ran for three days from Monday, July 11 through yesterday, July 13.
+In comparison, Amazon Prime Day 2022 ran from Tuesday, July 12 to yesterday, July 13.
+Target Deal Days featured massive deals across every category at Target, including food and beverage, electronics, beauty, home, apparel and toys.

 What are the best Prime Day and Deal Days deals at Target?